Annual Report 2025

 South Port Day Links (SPDL) is a local, volunteer-powered not-for-profit that has been part of the Port Phillip community for more than 36 years.
 Over that time, we’ve supported older residents, people with disabilities, and their carers with services that make daily life easier and more connected.

-Our mission is simple: to help people live independently while feeling supported and included.
+Our Mission is simple: to improve the lives of older people and those with a disability by providing a range of community transport and support programs to aid independence.
 We do this through a range of programs designed to meet different needs,

 HOW YOU CAN HELP